Crumb Top Baking

 • Storage instructions

-The ingredients are pretty simple.
-It's essentially a cocoa cake made without eggs, butter and milk.
+The ingredients for this cake are pretty simple.
+It's essentially a cocoa cake made without eggs, butter and milk and a twist on a depression cake (or wacky cake).

-Ingredients to make air fryer cake arranged in individual bowls.
+Air fryer cake ingredients arranged in individual dishes and labeled.

-• Flour - You'll need 1 ½ cups of all-purpose white flour, spooned and leveled.
+• Flour - You'll need 1 ½ cups of all-purpose white flour.
+I haven't tested this cake with another type of flour.

-• Sugar - The cake is sweetened with cane sugar, but you can substitute with granulated sugar or even coconut sugar.
+• Sugar - The cake is sweetened with cane sugar, but you can substitute with granulated sugar.
+(I often use them interchangeably, like in this gluten-free marble cake recipe).

-• Almond milk - While a traditional chocolate depression cake is made with water, I added almond milk for an extra tender and moist cake.
+• Almond milk - While you could just use water, I used almond milk for an extra tender and moist cake.
 You can use any type of non-dairy milk, just make sure it's unsweetened.
 If you don't need this cake to be dairy-free or vegan, you can use dairy milk.
-You can also just use water.

-• Oil - I used extra virgin olive oil but you can use another type of oil like vegetable, canola or avocado oil.
+• Oil - I used extra virgin olive oil but you can use another type of oil like olive, vegetable or avocado oil.

 • Vinegar - This cake doesn't contain any eggs to help it rise, so the vinegar is needed to react with the baking soda to help create leavening.
 The recipe calls for apple cider vinegar but white vinegar works too.